Dilsukhnagar: Incidents

 The locality has been subject to terrorist attacks twice in its history.
 Both cases involved attacks using a time bomb.
-The first incident happened in 2002, allegedly planted by SIMI, investigation of which is underway.
+The first incident happened in 2002, allegedly planted by SIMI, an investigation of which is underway.
 The second incident involving twin blasts occurred in 2013, killing 13 people while injuring 83 others.
 Death toll enhanced to 17 in the ensuing days.
 Members of Indian Mujahideen, a terrorist group, were eventually convicted for their role in the blasts.